UDB commands reference

 Show whether a UDB session is enabled.

-A UDB session is enabled by default, and the user-created artefacts are saved and loaded automatically in the UDB session.
+A UDB session is enabled by default, and the user-created artifacts are saved and loaded automatically in the UDB session.